How to Plan a 5K Run for Community Charity

 Don’t let your race participants forget about their positive experience.
 It’s important to follow up with runners to thank them for their participation.
 By keeping them in the loop with your email communications, you can help them get excited for next year right away.
 I typically purchase race registration as soon as a race goes on sale, and if it’s an event I run every year, I have a calendar reminder set to ensure I don’t miss purchasing before prices increase.
 Be sure to hype your past participants up for the sale of next year’s tickets by keeping them informed of important dates and consider offering them a presale discount as a way to thank them for their previous support.

 When you take measures to organize an event that truly exceeds your participants’ expectations, you generate positive word of mouth for your organization that boosts event loyalty and profitability.
 But beyond planning the ins and outs for the day of, it’s equally important to market your event in the time leading up to it in a way that will increase participation.
-Get information on how to make your event a fundraising machine in the guide below.
+Get more information on how to make your next 5K event a fundraising machine in the guide below.